doctrine/mongodb-odm/en/reference/eager-cursors.rst

     $users = $qb->execute(); // returns instance of Doctrine\MongoDB\ODM\EagerCursor

-At this point all data is loaded from the database and cursors to MongoDB have been closed but hydration of the data in to objects has not bugun.
-Once itertion starts the data will be hydrated in to PHP objects.
+At this point all data is loaded from the database and cursors to MongoDB have been closed but hydration of the data in to objects has not begun.
+Once insertion starts the data will be hydrated in to PHP objects.

 Example: